-- Every year your trees and shrubs will continue to grow.
+- Keep Growth In Check: Every year your trees and shrubs will continue to grow.
 This is a very good thing, but only up to a point.
-Without regular shearing their growth can get out of hand.
+Without regular shearing, their growth can get out of hand.
 This can be detrimental to the aesthetic of your yard and to the health of the plants themselves.

-- The basic idea of shearing is to remove most of the new growth your trees or shrubs have experienced over the past year.
-This helps to preserve their shape and keeps them from getting overgrown.
-Also, as trees and shrubs continue to grow they can begin to partially suffocate themselves, not allowing their lower braches the ability to reach light and thus causing them to suffer.
+- Keep Shape: The basic idea of shearing is to remove most of the new growth your trees or shrubs have experienced over the past year.
+This helps to preserve their shape.
+Also, as trees and shrubs continue to grow they can begin to partially suffocate themselves, not allowing their lower branches the ability to reach light and causing them to suffer.

-- Shearing is generally done twice, once in May or June and once in July or August to ensure that your plants are able to take in light at this vital time.
+- Twice A Year: Shearing is generally done twice, once in May or June and once in July or August to ensure that your plants are able to take in light at this vital time.